openvinotoolkit/openvino/src/frontends/paddle/docs/tests.md

 # OpenVINO Paddle Frontend Tests

-OpenVINO Paddle Frontend is covered by tests from the binary `paddle_tests`.
-This binary can be built by the target with the same name.

-OpenVINO Paddle Frontend [tests](../../../core/tests/frontend/paddle/) have the next structure:
+OpenVINO Paddle Frontend [tests](../tests) have the next structure:
  * `test_models/gen_scripts/` - Python script to generate PaddlePaddle test models with handy helpers.
  * `standalone_build` - PaddlePaddle frontend standalone build test.
  * a couple of files - PaddlePaddle frontend tests suite written using Google Test.

-OpenVINO Paddle Frontend Unit Test develop flow:
+## How to build and run tests

+OpenVINO Paddle Frontend is covered by tests from the binary `paddle_tests`.
+This binary can be built by the target with the same name.

+## How to add a unit test
 1. Implement python script in `test_models/gen_scripts/` to get PaddlePaddle test model and the reference inputs and outputs from PaddlePaddle.
 2. Register the test case name to `tests/src/op_fuzzy.cpp`.